Greenville County Bar “Year-End” CLE

 (30 Minute CLE)

-+ The Honorable Charles B. Simmons
++ The Honorable Charles B. Simmons, Jr.

 Judge Simmons became Master in Equity for Greenville County in 1989.
 He also serves by designation of the South Carolina Supreme Court as a Special Circuit Court Judge.
 He presides over the 13th Circuit Adult Drug Court and the 13th Circuit Veteran’s Treatment Court.